Configure HTTPS

 sudo immich-distribution.lets-encrypt

-sudo snap set immich-distribution https-enabled="false"
+sudo snap set immich-distribution acme-staging="true"